canonical/checkbox/.github/pull_request_template.md

 <!--
 - How was this PR tested?
 Please provide steps to follow so that the reviewer(s) can test on their end.
 - Please provide a list of what tests were run and on what platform/configuration.
--->
+- Remember to check the test coverage of your PR as described in CONTRIBUTING.md -->